ToniRoos/reducerContext---useContext-useReducer-Example/readme.md

 # ReducerContext - how to combine useReducer & useContext

-Just a simple example for a generic store that combines React hook useReducer and React context.
+Just a simple example for a generic store that combines React hook, useReducer and React context.

 ## The magic happens here